Documentation

 Learn how to use the GraphQL builder.

 The graphql builder handles the GraphQL app schema and serves as an interface between frontend applications and backend services.
 This guide provides a comprehensive overview of how to use this builder effectively.
-For more information, check Using GraphQL to retrieve data from Master Data and the official GraphQL documentation.
+For more information, see Developing a GraphQL API in service apps and the official GraphQL documentation.

 The graphql builder is used only when developing an app's GraphQL API.
 You don't need this builder to consume GraphQL APIs in IO apps.